tox2ik/tmp-challenge-kollex/README.original.md

 ## Voluntary Tasks
 - Docker setup: a Dockerfile and a docker-compose file, to run the whole stack via `docker-compose up`
 - descriptions, why you chose a specific structure or pattern, framework or library compared to other options
-- an description of how you decided what tests to write
+- a description of how you decided what tests to write